1feres1/pynmranalysis/Readme.md

 ## References

 <a id="1">[1]</a>
-PepsNMR for 1 H NMR metabolomic data pre-processing
+PepsNMR for 1 H NMR metabolomic data pre-processing Manon Martin , Benoît Legat

 <a id="2">[2]</a>
 Partial least square for discrimination Matthew Barker1 and William Rayens2